gward/lolog/README.md

 ## Filtering by log level

 Filtering on a global log level is usually too coarse.
-In real life, maybe you want to keep INFO and up by default, DEBUG and up for your own code, but only WARNING and up for a library that annoys you by logging too much information at level INFO.
+In real life, you might want to keep INFO and up by default, DEBUG and up for your own code, but only WARNING and up for a noisy library that logs too much information at level INFO.
 Not a problem:

     lolog.init(level=lolog.INFO, format="simple", stream=sys.stdout)